 After having been granted an F-1 or M-1 student visa, and actually entered the United States, you can stay and pursue your studies until the expiration date shown on your I-94.
-That may be a paper card that you received from the border officer at the U.S. airport, border, or other port of entry.
-However, if you entered the U.S. after April 2013, you may not have received an actual Form I-94; the sytem was "automated," and the paper cards phased out.
-If so, you can access this information online from U.S. Customs & Border Protection (CBP).
+That document can be accessed online from U.S. Customs & Border Protection (CBP).

-The exception is, however, if you violate the terms of your F-1 or M-1 visa.
-In that case, you will be expected to leave right away.
+There is an exception to your right to remain, however, if you violate the terms of your F-1 or M-1 visa.
+In that case, you will be expected to leave the U.S. right away.

-(Note: The original visa stamp in your passport that you received at the consulate may have an earlier or later expiration date on it.
-This date, however, does not determine when you should leave the United States, only how long you can use that visa to enter.)
+(Note: The original visa stamp in your passport that you received at the consulate might have an earlier or later expiration date on it.
+This date, however, does not determine when you should leave the United States, only how long you can use that visa to enter the country.)

-If you find that you need or want more time to complete your studies, you may be able to apply for an extension.
+If you find that you need or want more time to complete your studies, you might be able to apply for an extension.

 The most important rules are rather simple.
 You must: